 To compete with commercial ISPs, NRENs need to ensure that their development focus is targeted on the supply of demand-led value added services, that are characterised by at least one of the following differentiation criteria*:

-Reduce the distance between network services and the needs that have been identified.
+Reduce the distance between network services and the needs that have been identified.- Service uniqueness

-Offer services that cannot be supplied by commercial ISPs.
+Offer services that cannot be supplied by commercial ISPs.- Economy of scale

-Exploit the economies of scale that the research and education networking community offers (NREN members are often from large communities that, if joined, represent major buying potential).
+Exploit the economies of scale that the research and education networking community offers (NREN members are often from large communities that, if joined, represent major buying potential).- Localisation

 Provide services that members can customise to the particular needs within their communities.